allenai/ai2thor/README.md

 ## News

-* (4/2021) We are
+* (4/2021) We are excited to release [ManipulaTHOR](https://ai2thor.allenai.org/manipulathor/), an environment within the AI2-THOR framework that facilitates visual manipulation of objects using a robotic arm.

 * (6/2020) We provide a mini-framework to simplify running AI2-THOR in Docker.
-It can be accssed at: [https://github.com/allenai/ai2thor-docker](https://github.com/allenai/ai2thor-docker).
+It can be accssed at: [github.com/allenai/ai2thor-docker](https://github.com/allenai/ai2thor-docker).

 * (4/2020) Version 2.4.0 update of the framework is here.
 All sim objects that aren't explicitly part of the environmental structure are now moveable with physics interactions.
 New object types have been added, and many new actions have been added.
 Please see the [full 2.4.0 release notes here](doc/static/ReleaseNotes/ReleaseNotes_2.4.md)